 Audrey, who says she is a “vocal birther,” remembers the sound of the chickadees, spruce grouse, and robins, as well as the wind rustling through the leaves as she labored outside.

 As idyllic as that sounds, the birth itself, Audrey admits, was difficult.

-Though Audrey did not hemorrhage this time, her daughter was sunny side up and her head was cocked at an angle, making it hard for her to get under Audrey’s pubic bone and out of the birth canal.
+Though Audrey didn’t hemorrhage this time, her daughter was sunny side up.
+The baby’s head was cocked at an angle, making it hard for the baby to get under Audrey’s pubic bone and out of the birth canal.

 She says she had to work extra hard to birth this baby—who they named Piper—and she is certain if she had been in a hospital the birth would have ended in either a C-section or a vacuum-extraction.

 She doesn’t see this as evidence that she made an unsafe choice in having a home birth, but rather another reason why she is glad she was giving birth at home.

 “As a midwife, when I attend a birth, I sit back,” Audrey explains.

 “I allow the mom’s body to do what it needs to do.
 I’m there as a lifeguard, in case something happens.
 Usually it doesn’t.
 For me, when I have an unassisted birth, my husband knows what to do.
 We are paying attention the entire time to the baby’s heart rate and to our instinctual feelings.
 We are prepared.
 Birth generally happens the way it needs to when it is undisturbed.”

 At the end of the interview, Audrey confesses she’s pregnant again.